A summary of the article by Deirdre N. McCloskey in the Wall Street Journal, May 21-22, 2016 (Saturday/Sunday Publication)

 Many would explain that certain segments of the population got to their elevated position at the expense of others.
 Not true, as this article points out.
 It’s very dependent on “freedom and law”.
 The article states, “Liberated people, it turns out, are ingenious.
 Slaves, serfs, subordinated women, people frozen in a hierarchy of lords or bureaucrats are not.”

-The article makes a profound point that when the Proletariat are free they do not suffer but excel.
-“When honored and left alone, became immensely creative. “ “But note, too, that 95% of the enrichment of the poor since 1800 has come not from charity but from a more productive economy.”
+The article makes a profound point that when the Proletariat are free, they do not suffer but excel.
+They, “when honored and left alone, became immensely creative“.
+The article continued, “but note, too, that 95% of the enrichment of the poor since 1800 has come not from charity but from a more productive economy.”

 This article is one of the best I’ve have read in a long time.
 I encourage everyone to read the full article which can be found at: